ssnau/blocking/README.md

 </html>
 ```

-In this example, you will first see the first paragragh and then after 1000ms you will see the second paragraph.
+In this example, you will see the first paragragh instantly and then after 1000ms you will see the second paragraph.
 As the script show, you will have to wait for 2000ms to see the third paragragh and another 2000ms to get the rest.
 It is helpful for you to analyze how the "flush early" strategy affect your page loading performance when the dom structure is complex.